Ijebu-Jesa: Founding of Ijebu-Jesa

+Climate

+In Ijebu-Jesa, the dry season is hot, muggy, and partially cloudy whereas the wet season is warm, oppressive, and overcast.
+The temperature rarely falls below 58°F or rises over 95°F throughout the year, usually fluctuating between 64°F and 90°F.

 Traditional local administration

 In Yorubaland as soon as a town is established, a traditional local administration is put in place; The Oba and his chiefs who would be helping the Oba would be chosen, women are not left out as some of them are made chiefs who are members of the Oba's cabinet.